July 19, Reading 2 – Isaiah 34, 35

 We see this most of all on a hill near Jerusalem, over two thousand years ago, where criminals were hung on the cross for the crime they were convicted of.

-We see this most of all in the RIGHTEOUS ONE, the TRUE MAN, the person of GOD THE SON.
+We see this most of all in the RIGHTEOUS ONE, the Person of GOD THE SON.
 Jesus.

 He was the son of Joseph, a carpenter by trade.